jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-08-31-getting-started-with-pyflink-on-aws-part-2/index.md

 zip -r kda-package.zip processor.py package/lib package/site_packages
 ```

-Once downloaded, they can be found in the corresponding folders as shown below.
+Once downloaded, the Uber Jar file and python package can be found in the *lib* and *site_packages* folders respectively as shown below.

 ![](source-folders.png#center)